kaityou1230/SFM-Toy-Controller/README.md

 Extract the downloaded zip file to a location of your choice.

 ## Usage
-1. Launch Intiface Central and ensure its server is running (it should say "Scanning for devices...").
+1. Launch Intiface Central and ensure its server is running.

 2. Open the extracted folder and run Toy_Controller.exe (or a similarly named executable file).